getpawprint/slate/source/includes/_admin_v2.md

 Parameter | Type | Description
 --------- | ---- | -----------
-status | string? | One of "in review", "complete" or "cancelled". review_notes | string? | Important observations that came up during the admin review. admin_id | int? | Assigns an admin to handle this case.
+status | string? | One of "in review", "complete" or "cancelled". empty_reason | string? | Freeform string explaining why the intake has been completed or cancelled with 0 records attached. review_notes | string? | Important observations that came up during the admin review. admin_id | int? | Assigns an admin to handle this case.